Beirut–Rafic Hariri International Airport

-The airport is named after former Lebanese Prime Minister Rafic Hariri in 2005, who was assassinated earlier that year.
+The airport was named after former Lebanese Prime Minister Rafic Hariri in 2005, following his assassination earlier that year.

 It is the main port of entry into the country along with the Port of Beirut.
 The airport is managed and operated by the Directorate General of Civil Aviation (DGCA), which operates within the Ministry of Public Works and Transport.
 The DGCA is also responsible for operating the air traffic control (ATC) at the airport as well as controlling Lebanon's airspace.
 DGCA duties include maintenance and general upkeep ranging from cleaning the terminal to de-rubberising the runways.

 History

+Early history

 The airport opened on 23 April 1954, replacing the much smaller Bir Hassan Airfield which was located a short distance north.
 At the time of its opening, the terminal was very modern and it featured an excellent spotters terrace with a café.
 The airport consisted of two asphalt runways at the time.
 Runway 18/36 at 3250 m was used primarily for landings from the 18 end while runway 03/21 at 3180 m was used primarily for take-offs from the 21 end and from the Sami end.

-Premier Middle East hub

 The airport grew to become a premier hub in the Middle East, thanks to limited competition from neighbours, with fast and steady growth by the country's four carriers at the time, Middle East Airlines (MEA), Air Liban, Trans Mediterranean Airways (TMA), and Lebanese International Airways (LIA), and numerous other foreign carriers.

-Israeli assault
+1968 Israeli raid

 In response to an attack on El Al Flight 253 two days earlier in Athens, on the night of 28 December 1968, Israeli commandos mounted a surprise attack on the airport and destroyed 14 civilian aircraft operated by the Lebanese carriers, Middle East Airlines (Air Liban had merged with MEA by this time), Trans Mediterranean Airways, and Lebanese International Airways.
 This caused serious devastation to the Lebanese aviation industry.
 Middle East Airlines managed to rebound quickly, but Lebanese International Airways went bankrupt and its employees were transferred to MEA.